Meet Rishi Sunak, Britain's fast-track finance minister

 Sunak takes control at a critical juncture for Britain’s $2.7 trillion economy.
 He will have to steer the economy through the turbulence of leaving the European Union and the forging of new trade links that will define Britain’s new relationship with the world.

-However, the power struggle that forced his predecessor Javid to quit hints at a more diminished role for what is the second most powerful position in government - with Johnson’s office wanting to centralize control and minimize dissent.
+However, the power struggle that forced his predecessor Javid to quit hints at a more diminished role for what is the second most powerful position in government - with Johnson’s office wanting to centralise control and minimise dissent.

 Sunak is married to the daughter of an Indian billionaire, co-founder of IT services company Infosys Narayana Murthy, and was hand-picked to take over an ultra-safe seat in northern England, previously represented by former Conservative Party leader William Hague.